eblanton/unix-v6-install/README.md

 v6 distribution, the file `scripts/rl.ed` modifies the driver for the older C syntax.
 The file `scripts/mkconf.ed` augments the `mkconf` kernel configuration program to understand RL configuration options.

+Pristine-RL
+---

+To create an RL01 image from a pristine distribution install that is capable for booting on an 11/40-family machine with an RL01 drive on RL0 as its boot and root volume, run `make pristine-rl`.
+This will create a new RL01 image in `images/` called `pristine_root.rl01` that has a kernel `rlunix` with RL01 support.

+Like the Pristine-RK and RL/RK images, this image is as close to a pristine image as possible.
+It contains the sources for the RL driver, the newly compiled RL-capable kernel, the appropriate device nodes in `/dev`, and very little else.

+This uses the same RL driver as RL/RK.